Once witnessing a huge inflow of migratory, many of Kashmir’s wetlands have dried up. Ikhlaq Qadri reports.

 At least seven wetlands have lost into oblivion during the last few decades.

 The wetlands would once witness a huge influx of birds, and also attract hunters.
 These wetlands include – Pampore wetland, Kranchu (Pulwama), Manibug (Pulwama), Chandhaara (Pulwama), Narkara (Budgam), Baednambal (Baramulla), Maligaam (Ajas, Bandipora).

 Once famous destinations are now termed as not so important by the officials.

-“Those were not that much important, just meager wetlands of around 50 to 60 Kanals,” said an official wishing not to be named.
+“Those were not that much important, just meagre wetlands of around 50 to 60 Kanals,” said an official wishing not to be named.

-Besides these around 30 to 50 percent of the Valley’s four premier wetlands which attract large number of migratory birds have been lost to siltation and encroachments over the years.
+Besides these around 30 to 50 per cent of the Valley’s four premier wetlands which attract a large number of migratory birds have been lost to siltation and encroachments over the years.

-The figures provided by the Wetland management wing of the Wildlife department depicts upto 50 per cent squeezing in Mirgund Wetland which has reduced from four kilometer area to just two Kilometers presently.
+The figures provided by the Wetland management wing of the Wildlife department depicts up to 50 per cent squeezing in Mirgund Wetland which has been reduced from a four-kilometre area to just two Kilometers presently.

-The area under Hokarsar Wetland is down from 13.75 square kilometers to less than four square kilometers, Shalbugh is down from 16 sq kilometres to less than 7 sq km, Haigam from 14 sq km to five sq km and Mirgund from four to two sq kms.
+The area under Hokarsar Wetland is down from 13.75 square kilometres to less than four square kilometres, Shalbugh is down from 16 sq kilometres to less than 7 sq km, Haigam from 14 sq km to five sq km and Mirgund from four to two sq km.